 Including a CTA to Get in Touch

-If your aiming to connect with potential leads directly through your marketing then featuring a phone number is a great way to kill two birds with one stone.
+If you’re aiming to connect with potential leads directly through your marketing then featuring a phone number is a great way to kill two birds with one stone.

-When customers get in touch,m ask how they heard about you.
-Or specifically, if it was through your direct mail marketing.
+When customers get in touch, ask how they heard about you, or specifically, if it was through your direct mail marketing.

 This is not 100% accurate though, as it could be that your leads come to hear about you from several marketing channels and don’t necessarily mention your direct mail.